Corey Baird: Real Salt Lake

 Baird and RSL opened the 2019 season on March 2 against the Houston Dynamo, with Baird picking up an assist in a 1–1 draw.
 He scored his first goal of the season on May 14, helping Real Salt Lake to a 3–2 win over Rocky Mountain Cup rivals Colorado Rapids.
 On August 10, Baird scored twice to give RSL a 2–1 win against Sporting Kansas City.
 The performance against SKC saw him named to the MLS Team of the Week.
-He scored again in their next match, a 3–0 win over the Seattle Sounders on August 14.
+He scored again in their next match, a 3–0 win over Seattle Sounders FC on August 14.
 Baird finished the regular season with 5 goals and 4 assists from 31 appearances, as Real Salt Lake finished 3rd in the West.
 Baird picked up an assist to help RSL beat the Portland Timbers 2–1 in the first round of the playoffs.
-He would start the next match as RSL fell 2–0 to Seattle in the conference semifinals.
+He would start the next match as RSL fell 2–0 to Seattle in the conference semi-finals.
 Baird also made one appearance in the U.S. Open Cup and one appearance in the Leagues Cup during the season.

 On January 24, 2020, Baird signed a contract extension with Real Salt Lake.
 After the first two games of the 2020 season, with Baird appearing in both, the MLS season was paused due to the COVID-19 pandemic.
 MLS returned to play in July with the MLS is Back Tournament, with the group stage counting towards the regular season, while the knockout rounds did not.
 Baird started all 3 group stage games and picked up an assist, helping RSL advance.
 On July 27, he recorded an assist in their 5–2 loss to the San Jose Earthquakes in the round of 16.
 On August 22, in Real Salt Lake's first match following MLS is Back, Baird scored once and had an assist in a 4–1 win vs the Rapids.
 In a shortened season due to COVID-19, Baird appeared in 21 of a possible 23 games, scoring twice and recording 4 assists.
 It was a poor season for Real Salt Lake as a team, finishing 11th in the Western Conference and failing to make the playoffs.